 Other Notes

 Kennedy, Milk, and Onefour.
-While the three parcels of land that make up Onefour are not contiguous, the western most portion is adjoined to Kennedy Coulee ER and Milk River NA complex.
-To avoid repetition, the history and notes from these sites is not included here but is complementary to this site’s history and bio/ geological heritage.
+While the three parcels of land that make up Onefour are not contiguous, the westernmost portion is adjoined to the Kennedy Coulee ER and Milk River NA complex.
+To avoid repetition, the history and notes from these sites is not included here but is complementary to this site’s history and bio/geological heritage.

 Township 1, Range 4.
-Onefour was a research substation of federal government.
-It has since moved from its original location which was located at (SW15 T1 R4) Township 1, Range 4.
+Onefour was a research substation of the federal government.
+It has since moved from its original location at Township 1, Range 4, SW15.
 Thus, the original ranch was given the name “Onefour”.
 Onefour once had a store, school and assembly hall and residences for staff.
 Today only a few staff homes, two duplexes, a cookhouse and offices remain of the locality [3].
 The future of the ranch was uncertain and the station threatened with closure in 2017.
 The province and University of Alberta have since taken over operations [4].

 Site Statistics